red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/flow-control.rst

 .. .. note::
 ..
 Feedbacks & TODOs:

-Flow control is an essential tool in all programming languages and Colang supports this as well.
+Flow control is an essential tool in all programming languages, and Colang supports this as well.
 It enables branching and repetition of interaction patterns in a single flow.

 ----------------------------------------
 Conditional Branching (``if/elif/else``)